The Housing Lottery is an opportunity for eligible students to select rooms in the Spring for the upcoming academic

 Groups will share ONE Lottery Number & Selection Time.
 After each Lottery's deadline, groups cannot be modified for that Lottery (to add or change members).
 If a group does not pick during a Lottery, it will be unlocked after the Lottery is over so they add or change group members for later Lottery.

 For the 123 Lottery, students are encouraged to form 2-person groups (so they can pick into a double if there are no singles available to pick).

 Note: Rising-Seniors registered for the Columbia Lottery may only pick their back-up room at Barnard as an individual during the 123 Lottery or sign up for the Guaranteed List.
 They may not select during the 4, 5, or 6 Lotteries (or as part of a group for the 123 Lottery).

 Groups with Columbia Students should also read:

 Each 4-, 5-, or 6-person group will need to designate a Group Leader on the Housing Portal.
 The Group Leader will be responsible for logging into the Portal to pick when the group's Selection Time starts.

 If the Group Leader is not free to pick during the Selection Time, they will need to pass leadership to another group member on the Portal.
 If no one in a group is free to pick for the group at the Selection Time, they will need to designate a Proxy.

-- To see a list of this year's (and previous year's) Lottery Numbers and Selection times, visit CLICK HERE.
+- To see a list of this year's (and previous year's) Lottery Numbers and Selection Times, CLICK HERE.

 When your Selection Time starts, you may select from the spaces available on the Housing Portal.
 A new group or individual's Selection Time starts approximately every 5 minutes.
 Students are encouraged to log into the Portal as soon as their Selection Time starts so they don't miss out on options to pick.